dariogemo/UNIVR-machinelearning/README.md

 In this final project for the Machine Learning for Data Science course, we have explored and extended various models covered during the lessons, applying them to an industrial problem.
+[Here](https://github.com/dariogemo/UNIVR-machinelearning/blob/main/requirements.txt) you can find the report for the project.

 Our primary challenge involved implementing neural networks for tabular data, a less common approach, as neural networks are typically employed for other types of data.
 With Steel Plates Faults dataset (available on the [UCI Machine Learning repository](https://archive.ics.uci.edu/dataset/198/steel+plates+faults)), we aim to accurately classify surface defects in stainless steel plates, encompassing seven distinct defect types.